collocations.org

 take, travel by

-From Germany they travelled by train to Poland.
+From Germany we'll travel by train to Poland.

-We had to get up early to make the 6 o''clock train for Florence.
+We had to get up early to make the 6 o'clock train for Richmond.

 I was late and had to run for my train.